core-challenge/2023solver-submission/README.md

 RUN \
     apt update && \
     apt -y upgrade && \
-    apt install -y curl git man unzip vim wget sudo # if you need any
+    apt install -y curl git man unzip sudo # if you need any

 #   Hint: you may want to additionally install the followings.
 #